renesas-rz/rz_linux_distros/docs/getting_started/_components/step_06.md

 When you turn on the power of the EVK or press the RESET button, you will see **GNU GRUB** menu.
 Select **Linux-renesas-6.1** in the menu, and press ++enter++.

-When you run Ubuntu / Debian first time on the environment, configure network so that you can install packages with `#!bash apt`.
+When you run Ubuntu / Debian for the first time on the environment, configure network so that you can install packages with `#!bash apt`.

 === "Ubuntu"